Edward James Olmos: Early life

+Olmos describes his community growing up as a "salad" of many separate ethnicities, rather than a melting pot.
+In the midst of early LA gangs, he focused on learning to play baseball as an exercise in discipline.
+Having won the California state batting championship 2 years in a row, he was collected by the Los Angeles Dodgers' farm system, as a catcher, at age 13.
+He left baseball at age 15 to join a rock and roll band, which caused a rift with his father, who was hurt by the decision.

 He graduated from Montebello High School in 1964.
-While there he lost a race for Student Body President to future California Democratic Party Chair Art Torres.
+While there, he lost a race for Student Body President to future California Democratic Party Chair Art Torres.
 In his teen years, he was the lead singer for a psychedelic/hard rock band he named Pacific Ocean, so called because it was to be "the biggest thing on the West Coast".
-At the same time, he attended classes at East Los Angeles College, including courses in acting.
+At the same time, he attended classes at East Los Angeles College, including courses in acting, though says he had difficulty due to undiagnosed dyslexia.

 For several years, Pacific Ocean (later renamed Eddie James and The Pacific Ocean) performed at various clubs in and around Los Angeles, and released the album Purgatory via VMC Records in late 1968.
 The album was promoted with two singles, "I Can't Stand It" / "I Wanna Testify", and "My Shrink"/"16 Tons," and was followed by a nation-wide tour in early 1969.
 While setting up for a Pacific Ocean show one night, Olmos slipped on stage and landed on a nail that went through his knee.
 Another time during a concert, Olmos jumped from the top of an organ across the stage into the drum set, getting knocked unconscious and dislocating the drummer's shoulder.